Naturalenemy07/Algo/HW1.md

 #### 6. How many nodes in Graph 2 have an out-degree of 2?
 4, out degree is where the arrows are pointing away from a node

+#### 7. What is the maximum possible degree of a node in an undirected graph *g* with length *n*?
+A particular node can be connected by an edge to every other node *(n-1)* nodes.

+#### 8. What is the maximum possible number of edges in an undirected graph *g* with length *n*?
+A node can be connected to a maximum or *n-1* nodes.
+Multiplying this by every node (if we assume a directed graph) leads to *n(n-1)* edges.
+Dividing by two converts this to the number of edges in an undirected graph since each directed node has a counter parallel partner.
+Together they can count as a undirected edge.
+Therefore the answer is *n(n-1)/2*